Freddie Freeman Preview, Player Props: Dodgers vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.5 K/9, the first-best in MLB.
+- The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks first in MLB.

-- The Braves have the fourth-ranked team ERA across all league pitching staffs (3.83).
+- The Braves' 3.82 team ERA ranks third among all league pitching staffs.

-- The Braves surrender the second-fewest home runs in baseball (140 total, 1.1 per game).
+- Braves pitchers combine to give up the second-fewest home runs in baseball (141 total, 1.1 per game).

-- His last appearance was on Saturday against the San Francisco Giants, when the lefty threw six innings, surrendering two earned runs while allowing six hits.
+- In his most recent outing on Tuesday against the Colorado Rockies, the right-hander threw six innings, giving up four earned runs while surrendering eight hits.

-- The 29-year-old has a 2.85 ERA and 8.9 strikeouts per nine innings across 10 games this season, while giving up a batting average of .262 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.